Humber College station: Description

-Besides Humber College, the station will also serve Etobicoke General Hospital located at the southeast corner of Humber College Boulevard and Highway 27.
+Besides Humber Polytechnic, the station will also serve Etobicoke General Hospital located at the southeast corner of Humber College Boulevard and Highway 27.

-The station will have 3 parallel tracks.
-Two tracks will flank the island platform.
-The track on the west side of the station will be used for train storage and will have no platform, but will be flanked by service walkways.
-This arrangement contrasts with stations on the heavy rail subway system, where the two platform tracks continue beyond terminal stations as tail tracks to store trains.

-North of the station, the line continues in a trench beside Highway 27 until Finch Avenue West where it enters a short tunnel curving under the intersection to continue on the surface towards Finch West station.
-Between Humber College station and the portal on Finch Avenue, there are no level crossings.
+The station will have two tracks servicing an island platform.
+North of the station, the line continues in a trench beside Highway 27 until Finch Avenue West, where it enters a short tunnel curving east under the intersection.
+Exiting the tunnel, it rises to the surface to run along the centre of Finch towards the Westmore stop and eventually its eastern terminus at Finch West station.

 Humber College Bus Terminal

 Humber College Bus Terminal was opened on September 1, 2015.
-It is located on the Humber College North Campus, approximately 300 m west of the future rail station.
-The terminal is served by the TTC, Miway, Brampton Transit, Züm, and York Region Transit.
+It is located on the Humber Polytechnic North Campus, approximately 300 m west of Humber College station.
+The terminal is served by the TTC, Miway, Brampton Transit (which includes Züm), and York Region Transit.

 The bus terminal is bounded by the Barrett Centre for Technology Innovation to the south, Aboretum Boulevard to the east, Spruce Vista on the north side and Silver Bell Lane on the west side.
 The terminal has 10 bus bays: 6 bays are along an island platform on the south side of Spruce Vista, 3 bays are along a side platform next to the Barrett Centre, and 1 platform is on the west side of Silver Bell Lane.
 Platforms have waiting shelters and next bus displays.